callummshaw/Lab_Ridge/README.md

 Currently the instialltion is very simplistic, download the repository and run the density_and_velocity.py program from the code folder.
 This will load in the analysis_functions.py as a module and use the functions contained within it.

 ## Usage

+Running the analysis has been designed to be as straightfoward as possible.
+Just open the analysis_functions.py program.
+At the top of the program you will see:
+'''python
+excel_path='E:/records.xlsx'
+run = 8
+'''
+Enter the path to your excel document that contains all the infomation about the runs (density, water depth, etc.) and the run number

+## Future Additions